 It is of some independent interest to investigate which of the coordinates contribute most to the joint significance of our K_n statistic.
 This inquiry is fraught with all the for each of the covariates.
 Effects for the 5 quarters of entry are not reported.
-The critical values for these coordinatewise tests are 1.923 at .05, and 2.420 at .01, as given in Appendix B, so the gender and age effects are highly significant and the treatment and dependents effects are weakly significant.
+The critical values for these coordinatewise tests are 1.923 at .05, and 2.420 at .01, as given in Appendix B, so the treatment, race, gender and age effects are highly significant.